A Canadian Biking Adventure: Our Top 5 Cycling Routes

 3. NIAGARA VALLEY | ONTARIO

 Cruising the Niagara Valley by bike gives you a chance to really enjoy the vineyards throughout the area.
-From Fort Erie on Lake Erie, the Greater Niagara Circle Route takes you along the Niagara River to Niagara Falls, where you can stop and see the falls and have a festive barbecue at the hostel, then continues along the river to the picturesque village of Niagara-on-the-Lake.
+From Fort Erie on Lake Erie, the Greater Niagara Circle Route takes you along the Niagara River to Niagara Falls, where you can stop and see the falls, then continues along the river to the picturesque village of Niagara-on-the-Lake.
 The trail then turns to reach St. Catharines before returning to Port Colborne, on Lake Erie, along the Welland Canal.

 4. CONFEDERATION TRAIL | PRINCE EDWARD ISLAND

 There was once a railway on Prince Edward Island.
 Today, it’s a bike path that runs through the centre of the island, from one end to the other.
 The Confederation Trail branches off the Confederation Bridge into Charlottetown, through Brudenell River Provincial Park and the town of Souris, where you can take a ferry to the Isles-de-la-Madeleine.
 If you're more into PEI's countless bays and red sand beaches, bike lanes also run alongside the coastal roads that circle the island.